A cancer trial gives an unexpected result: remission in all patients

 Another surprise, according to Venook, was that none of the patients had significant clinical complications.

 On average, one in five patients has an adverse reaction to drugs like the one the patients took, dostarlimab, known as immune checkpoint inhibitors.
-The drug was given every three weeks for six months and cost about $11,000 per dose.
+The drug was given every three weeks for six months and cost regarding $11,000 per dose.
 This drug exposes cancer cells, allowing the immune system to identify and destroy them.

 Although most adverse reactions are easily controlled, between three and five percent of patients taking checkpoint inhibitors develop more serious complications, in some cases causing muscle weakness and difficulty swallowing and chewing.